-Only certification authorities delegated by the MOIS can request the revocation of the CA Certificate.
+Certification authorities delegated by the MOIS can request the revocation of the CA Certificate.
 Regarding Subscriber Certificate, revocation can be requested by subscriber according to section 4.1.1 via Contact Points listed at GSSL CA website.
+Any third party with proof of key compromise may request certificate revocation.